34 Industrial Revolution inventions that changed the world forever

 The electromagnet was the culmination of a series of developments from Hans Christian Oersted, Andre-Marie Ampere, and Dominique Francois Jean Arago, who made critical discoveries on electromagnetism.

-One man, William Sturgeon, would take the findings of these great scientists and build on them to build the world's first electromagnet in 1824.
+One man, William Sturgeon, would take the findings of these great scientists and build on them to create the world's first electromagnet in 1824.

 He found that leaving some iron inside a coil of wire would vastly increase the magnetic field created.
 He also realized that bending the iron into a u-shape allowed the poles to come closer together, thereby concentrating the field lines.

-His design was improved upon by Joseph Henry, who built, in 1832, a powerful electromagnet that was able to lift 1630 kgs.
+His design was improved upon by Joseph Henry, who built, in 1832, a powerful electromagnet that could lift 1630 kgs.

-22. The Mackintosh raincoat was another great invention
+22. The Mackintosh raincoat was another great industrial revolution invention

 Initially, he created his new waterproof clothing at his family's textile factory.
 By 1843, Mackintosh had begun mass production of their clothes and merged with a larger clothing manufacturing company.